jdwatson08/House-Price-Model/README.md

 # <h1>House-Price-Model</h1>
 <h2>Description</h2>
 <p>This model predicts the cost of a house based off of a list of features.
-This information is provided by the American Statistics Association.<br>
+This information is provided by the American Statistics Association.
 These prediction were generated using a Ridge Regression model.
 </p>